berndporr/iir1/README.md

 then it's ready to be used for sample by sample realtime filtering.

 ### Setting the filter parameters
-All filters are vailable as lowpass, highpass, bandpass and bandstop filters.
+All filters are available as lowpass, highpass, bandpass and bandstop filters.
+Butterworth / Chebyshev offer also low/high/band-shelves with specified passband gain and 0dB in the stopband.
 See the header files or the documentation for the arguments for the `setup` commands.
 The examples below are for lowpass filters.

 1. Butterworth